Learn what is supply side economics definition covering tax rates and problem related to growth through supply with behavioral choices and effects.

 A reduction in capital gains tax will also encourage more investors in the economy.
 This will have a multiplier effect as it will create more job opportunities and thus grow the economy.

 On regulatory policy, such economics prefer a free market with little government interventions.
-This is so because they believe the supply of goods and services can self regulate itself.
+This is so because they believe the supply of merchandise can self regulate itself.

 The theory asserts that monetary policy is of no economic value as it may create excess inflationary liquidity with an expansionary policy or halt economic growth with a contractionary policy.